General Education Policy

 Transfer Credit Policy

 It is the policy of the Legal Studies program to accept legal specialty transfer credits from accredited institutions, subject to the following provisions.

 Degree and certificate students must complete a minimum of 12 legal specialty credits at CCBC.
 CCBC will accept a maximum of 75% of the program credits for a degree or certificate through transfer or other types of prior learning assessments.
 Courses completed by portfolio or credit by examination will not be considered for transfer as legal specialty courses.
-Students must complete a minimum of 25% at CCBC, of which a minimum of 12 credits must be CCBC legal specialty credits.
+Students must complete a minimum of 25% of their coursework at CCBC, of which a minimum of 12 credits must be CCBC legal specialty credits.

 Students seeking to transfer legal specialty credits must meet with the Legal Studies Department Chair.
 The student must provide an official transcript listing the legal specialty course, the date the course was taken, the grade earned, and the number of credits received for the course.
 The student must also provide a catalog description and/or a course syllabus, which indicates the format in which the course was taken (accelerated, traditional, hybrid, online, independent study, etc.), and be able to discuss the goals and objectives completed during the course.
 The length of time between when a legal specialty course was completed and the date a student is requesting transfer of the credit to CCBC will be a factor used by the Department Chair in deciding whether or not to accept the legal specialty credits.